ZhengErWei/fast_and_furious/README.md

 **Weiwei Zheng** [ZhengErWei](https://github.com/ZhengErWei)

-We would like to express our sincere gratitude to **Dr. Matthew Wachs** for your teaching, guidance, and support throughout the quarter.
+We would like to express our wholehearted gratitude to **Dr. Matthew Wachs** for your support on our project.